- Key Facts

 - The Program will, in principle, not support applicants who have previously studied abroad.

-- The Program will, in principle, not support applicants who are pursuing a second MA or a second PhD degree.
+- The Program will, in principle, not support applicants who are pursuing a second MA degree.

 - Candidates who are applying at a DI in their own country may not be selected.

 - Diversification of nationality in the overall Program as well as at each DI level will be considered.

 - The Program encourages studies in line with core areas of ADB's Strategy 2020, which address poverty reduction through infrastructure, environment, regional cooperation and integration, finance sector development, and education.
 Strategy 2020, ADB's long-term strategy, sets ADB's strategic course for its operations to the year 2020.

 When is the deadline for submission of application?